kaleb-asfaw/Scheme-Intepreter/README.md

                       in>  (define x 7)            in> (+ x 10)              in> x out> 7                       out> 17                 out> 7

-Similarly, functions must be defined and then called just like this:
+Similarly, functions must be defined and then called like this:

                             in> (define (square x) (* x x))        in> (square 2) out> FUNCTION OBJECT                   out> 4